klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 console.log(`feePayerKey: ${accountKey.feePayerKey}`)
 ```

-Since AccountKeyPublic stores and manages one private key string, as the output shows, keys, transactionKey, updateKey and feePayerKey all represent the same private key string.
+AccountKeyPublic stores and manages a private key string, so if you run the example above, you will see that keys, transactionKey, updateKey and feePayerKey all represent the same private key string.

 See below for an example of creating an Account with AccountKeyPublic as accountKey.